This integration is powered by Singer's Postgres tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 Stitch 2for the second, and so on.

-In the Network field, paste one of the following IP addresses:
+- In the Network field, paste one of the IP addresses for your Stitch data pipeline region that you retrieved in Step 1.

 - Click Done.

-- Repeat these steps until all of Stitch’s IP addresses have been added.
+- Repeat these steps until all of Stitch’s IP addresses for your data pipeline region have been added.

 - When finished, click Save to update the instance.